Nature on our doorstep: the art of British natural history

 Early zoological illustrations, particularly before the invention of the microscope, were similar to portraits in both composition and amount of detail.
 However, many artists were meticulous in their depiction of all elements visible to the human eye.

 For her illustrations of British fishes, Sarah Bowditch (1791-1856) went to great lengths in the name of accuracy.
-She was known to sit at a river's edge and wait for live fish to be caught s 5B40 o she could capture and verify their true living colours, which fade quickly after death.
+She was known to sit at a river's edge and wait for live fish to be caught so she could capture and verify their true living colours, which fade quickly after death.

 Illustrations of nature changed noticeably when microscopes became widely available.
 Using a microscope allowed scientists to observe and draw the world in much greater detail, enhancing our understanding of a previously unobservable, microscopic world.